Hexagram 42益Increase

 — Legge (1882)

-Line 3 is the shi line of the hexagram — the actor’s own position — and the line text names the strangest use of increase in the reading. 益之用凶事 — increase used in difficult matters.
-The gift is deployed not toward the easy expansion but toward the hard problem the organization has been avoiding: the legacy compliance issue, the underperforming business unit, the partnership that has been quietly failing.
+Line 3 is the shi line of the hexagram — your own position — and the line text names the strangest use of increase in the reading. 益之用凶事 — increase used in difficult matters.
+The gift is deployed not toward the easy expansion but toward the hard problem everyone has been avoiding: the ward no one wants to staff, the failing school the surplus could rescue, the family rift no one will name.
 The line is explicit that this use of increase is blameless — 無咎 — and that the precondition is 有孚中行, sincerity walking the centred path.

-For decision-makers this is the line of the operator who uses the windfall to address what the windfall makes addressable.
-Founders who hit line 3 typically discover that the gift's deepest value is not the new initiative it funds but the entrenched problem it now lets them confront.
-The jade tablet — 圭, the formal symbol of rank carried by officials presenting cases at court — is the line's picture of the actor going on the record with the difficult work, announcing the intent to the prince rather than absorbing the cost privately.
+For decision-makers this is the line of whoever uses the windfall to address what the windfall finally makes addressable.
+Those who hit line 3 typically discover that the gift's deepest value is not the new venture it funds but the entrenched problem it now lets them confront.
+The jade tablet — 圭, the formal symbol of rank carried by officials presenting cases at court — is the line's picture of going on the record with the difficult work, announcing the intent to the prince rather than absorbing the cost in private.
 The hexagram is asking for the public commitment to the hard use of the gift, with sincerity as the precondition.
 Line 3 is where Increase stops being celebratory and starts being load-bearing.

 中行,告公從,利用為依遷國。